-The proposed bill, if enacted, would amend existing statutes regarding the verification of lawful presence and U.S. citizenship for voter registration, driver licenses, and eligibility for the Arizona Health Care Cost Containment System (AHCCCS).
-Specifically, it would prohibit county recorders from registering individuals who cannot be verified as U.S. citizens unless they are confirmed through the U.S. Department of Homeland Security's Systematic Alien Verification for Entitlements (SAVE) program.
-Additionally, it mandates that county recorders and the Arizona Department of Transportation (ADOT) submit evidence of a memorandum of understanding with the DHS to the Joint Legislative Budget Committee (JLBC) and requires regular reporting on SAVE program activities, including queries, approvals, denials, and discrepancies.
+The proposed bill would amend existing statutes related to the verification of lawful presence for voter registration, driver licenses, and eligibility for the Arizona Health Care Cost Containment System (AHCCCS).
+Specifically, it would require that the county recorder and the Arizona Department of Transportation (ADOT) verify U.S. citizenship and authorized presence in the U.S. using the Systematic Alien Verification for Entitlements (SAVE) Program, or its successor.
+The bill mandates that both entities submit satisfactory evidence of a memorandum of understanding with the U.S. Department of Homeland Security to the Joint Legislative Budget Committee (JLBC) and outlines penalties for non-compliance, including potential funding reductions for ADOT and AHCCCS.

 Statutes affected: